Defense Mechanism of Isolation: Insights and Healing Strategies

 Isolation in Therapy: A Therapist’s Perspective

-Therapists often encounter the defense mechanism of isolation in the therapy room, manifested in various subtle behaviors and narratives presented by clients.
+Therapists often encounter the defense mechanism of isolation in the therapy room, manifested in various subtle behaviours and narratives presented by clients.

 Client Challenges